voxpupuli/puppet-windows_power/README.md

 ## Limitations

 Due to the nature of Windows' way to configure things, we can't just write a config file with desired settings and tell Windows to apply that (or something similar).
-As well we're not able to determine the current state of some settings (e.g. the timeouts in a power scheme) at all.
+As well we're not able to determine the current state of some settings (e.g. hiberfile size and type) at all.

 Therefore, some commands are applied with every Puppet run to ensure the desired state.
 Additionally, it might need more than one Puppet run to achieve the final state.